taupirho/read-big-file-with-python/README.md

 ***PS.
 Out of interest I downloaded a copy of visual studio and coded a simplified version of my C program - just using fgets to read the file line by line and sscanf to get at the second field.
-I ran the program on the sdame data set and on the same PC as my python program ran on and it took just shy of 1 hour to process the file***
+I ran the program on the same data set and on the same PC as my python program ran on and it took just shy of 1 hour to process the file.
+Replacing the fgets and sscanf calls with a single call to fscanf made no difference to the run-time either***